-Gilroy spat out a false tooth, and a purple gas suddenly enveloped them all.
-As they fainted, he laughed and said, “That shows them not to fool with the great alchemist, Gustaf Gilroy!”
+Midas spat out a false tooth, and a purple gas suddenly enveloped them all.
+As they fainted, he laughed and said, “That shows them not to fool with Mister Midas!”

 “We sure showed them not to play around with us!” agreed the Rag Doll.

-Alexander the Great’s gravity ray brought both villains and heroes alike to his laboratory, where the Rag Doll and Gustaf Gilroy tied up Hawkman, Hawkgirl, and Mister Terrific with Batman, Robin, the Flash, and Superman, who had already fallen.
+Alexander the Great’s gravity ray brought both villains and heroes alike to his laboratory, where the Rag Doll and Mister Midas tied up Hawkman, Hawkgirl, and Mister Terrific with Batman, Robin, the Flash, and Superman, who had already fallen.
 The Master Monk, Dala, Doctor Poison, and Nuclear the Magnetic Marauder idly waited nearby.